-To order a piece of furniture from City Joinery, please give us a call, write to us by email or postal mail, or come visit our showroom.
+To order a piece of furniture from City Joinery, please give us a call, write to us by email, or come visit our showroom.
 Many clients order an existing design, choosing materials from among our samples.
 Basic adjustments in size can be made to most pieces.
-Lead time is 10-16 weeks and a 50% deposit is required.
+Lead time is 8-16 weeks and a 50% deposit is required.
 Others are unable to visit the showroom but have a clear idea of what they want from our website or brochures.
 We can communicate remotely, sending wood samples by mail and completing the process without having to meet.
-Again, lead time is 10-16 weeks and a 50% deposit is required.

 Creating something unique: